braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 ## Prerequisites

-Messages created using the Drag-and-Drop Editor can only be sent to users on the following minimum SDK versions:
+Messages created using the drag-and-drop editor can only be sent to users on the following minimum SDK versions:

 {% sdk_min_versions swift:5.0.0 android:8.0.0 web:2.5.0 %}